Olf0/sfos-upgrade/README.md

 # sfos-upgrade
-### Scripts for safe and automated upgrading of SailfishOS with logging
+### Scripts for fail-safe and semi-automated upgrading of SailfishOS at the command line with logging

 <br />

 Upgrading SailfishOS at the GUI (per *Settings -> SailfishOS updates*) provides very little information about its progress / process / success, beyond reading `/var/log/systemupdate.log` after an upgrade.
 This can make troubleshooting issues hard.<br />